schorfES/caroucssel/README.md

 ##### Pagination

-A pagination (or dots) is a list of buttons which allow navigating directly to a specific item/index inside the carousel.
+The pagination (or dots) is a list of buttons that allow navigating directly to a specific item/index inside the carousel.
 By default, the pagination is rendered with required WIA-ARIA attributes.
 To enable the pagination, set `hasPagination` to `true` inside the options object:

 ```javascript
 const carousel = new Carousel(el, {